-Students who would like to change the degree they are seeking should submit a Declaration of Major, which is available in MyPortal.
+Students who want to change their desired degree should submit a Declaration of Major, which is available in MyPortal.
 Students changing from a non-degree seeking status to degree-seeking may be required to submit additional documentation, such as transcripts, for admission to a program.